nbe95/nc2ldap/README.md

 ### Hardware

 > Note: This section describes my very own setup using an *OpenStage 40* desktop phone.
-Use for inspiration and at your own risk. :wink:
+Use for inspiration purposes and, as usual, at your own risk. :wink:

 In order to tell our desktop phone which data fields to have a look on, an [LDAP profile file](./os40-ldap-profile.txt) must be transferred via FTP onto the phone once.
 Use the http admin interface for that and refer to the manual for further information.

-The easiest method is to setup a local Docker container (mind the :z-flags for SELinux!), for example:
+The easiest method is to setup a local Docker container (mind the `:z` flag for SELinux), for example:

 ```sh
 docker run -d \